Templarian/WindowsIcons/readme.md

 # Windows Icons

-This [project](http://templarian.com/project_windows_phone_icons/) was started back in October 2011 with the goal of allowing developers a single solution for icons.
+This [Modern UI Icons](http://modernuiicons.com/) project was started back in October 2011 with the goal of allowing developers a single solution for icons.
 Licensed under Creative Commons 3.0 the pack has grown very rapidly with hundreds of suggestions through Twitter.

 My goal of moving the icons to github is to get more community involvement.
 I also really want to cover the icon needs for Windows 8 developers.